RajatG17/677_L2/README.md

 3. Number of late days used for this lab: 0
 4. Number of late days used so far including this lab: 1

+Part1 done by Shreya and Rajat, Part2 done by Shreya, Part3 done by Rajat

 ## Instructions